Imperial Vienna is world-famous for its Viennese cuisine and Viennese coffee houses.

 Finally, I ended my day with a traditional Viennese coffee and a piece of Vienna’s famous cake Sachertorte at the glamorous and iconic Sacher café in the worldwide known Hotel Sacher Vienna.

 Café Sacher Wien is one of the most elegant Vienna coffee shops.
-And, undisputedly one of the best Vienna cafes.
+And, undisputedly one of the best and most famous cafés in Vienna.

-Just to add here, if you have a sweet tooth like me you need to know that Viennese cuisine is best known for Austrian cakes such as Apfelstrudel (a pastry filled with apples), Palanschinken (the Austrian pancakes with apricot jam), or already mentioned Sacher torte (a famous Austrian chocolate cake and most likely the most famous chocolate cake in the world).
+To add here, if you have a sweet tooth like me, please take note that Viennese cuisine is best known for Austrian cakes such as Apfelstrudel (a pastry filled with apples), Palanschinken (the Austrian pancakes with apricot jam), or already mentioned Sacher torte (a famous Austrian chocolate cake and most likely the most famous chocolate cake in the world).

-Where to get the best Sachertorte in Vienna?
+Where can you get the best Sachertorte in Vienna?
 In Sacher cafe of Hotel Sacher in Vienna, of course.

 Cafe Sacher Vienna: Philharmonikerstrasse 4, 1010 Vienna;